Pop Art Portrait by Ronald Hunter

-“I never use famous faces, I want the face to be neutral for the viewer.
+“I almost never use famous faces, I want the face to be neutral for the viewer.
 It is not important who the person is, I want people to experience the whole image, the interaction of colors, shapes and face.
 The way the lines play a role in the experience of the face is interesting to me.
 You wonder: am I looking at the shapes or the face?
 It’s clearly a face, but it shouldn’t be too distracting from the whole.”

 “I am happy when the separate parts form a new image together.
 Altough each painting is unique, I apply the same iconic characteristics because I want people to recognize the serie.”